russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 6. Practice gratitude

 Keep a "gratitude journal" to list three things you're thankful for each day.
-As you practice gratitude, you improve your mental health in the simplest way.
+As you practice gratitude, you enhance your mental health in a simple yet profound way.
 Focusing on your positive side in your alone time allows your body to produce endorphins naturally.

 7. Handle social pressure and expectations